-- 3 Job steps canceled by IEFUJI, or IEFUSI will not be executed; therefore, bit 7 will also be turned on. - 4 CPU time is not expected to be constant between different runs of the same step.
+- 3 Job steps canceled by IEFUJV, IEFUJI, IEFUSI will not be executed; therefore, bit 7 will also be turned on.
+Job steps canceled by IEFACTRT will cause subsequent job steps to be canceled; bit 7 will be turned on for subsequent steps. - 4 CPU time is not expected to be constant between different runs of the same step.
 One or more of the following factors may cause small variations in CPU time: channel program retries, CPU architecture (such as core buffering), cycle stealing with integrated channels, queue searching, (such as task switching), and pending interruptions. - 5 Each entry in an accounting field contains the length of the field (one byte, binary) followed by accounting information (EBCDIC).
 An omitted field is represented by a length indicator of 0. - 6 The displacement of this field is variable depending on the number of accounting fields.
 The value contained in the field at displacement 100 is the displacement of this field.

-Record Type 35-LOGOFF
+Record Type 35 (LOGOFF)